 Lake Clark Air www.lakeclarkair.com 1(907)274-2058

 Be prepared!
 Port Alsworth has few public facilities available.
 The NPS visitor center is a great way to orient yourself.
 The US Post Office has a facility here with mail deliveries 3 days per week.
-There is no grocery store so we recommend using Adventure Appetites for hassle free meals on your adventure.
-The General is our new restaurant offering burgers, pizzas, coffee and wi-fi.
+There is no grocery store or restaurant so we recommend using Adventure Appetites for hassle free meals on your adventure.